What Is the Circular Economy?

 But the industrial revolution changed that; as our technologies advanced and our economies developed - our capacity to create exploded.
 This was great for humans but not so much for everything else.

 All the resources we used and the stuff we made only moved in one direction - towards a shallow grave.
-This creates pollution, contributes to climate change and chews up our limited supply of natural resources.
+This creates pollution, contributes to climate change and destroys our limited supply of natural resources.

 The Linear Economy

 After a couple decades of exponential growth, our seemingly endless supply of natural resources is starting to show its limits.
 With a global population of 7.6 billion, another 2.2 billion people expected by 2050 and an ever-growing middle class of consumers - its clear that the take-make-waste mentality established during the industrial revolution is not going to cut it for the 21st century.

 Instead of deciding how to reuse stuff after its been manufactured and consumed - reuse and recovery are built into our products & services from the very beginning.